-Why is R.E.M.’s Fables of the Reconstruction on my best 1,000 albums ever list?
+So why is R.E.M.’s Fables of the Reconstruction on this best 1,000 albums ever thing?

 Maybe these maps and legends have been misunderstood.